Yellow flag iris

 A few non-invasive alternatives to plant instead of Yellow flag iris include:

-- Japanese ris (Iris ensata)
+- Japanese water iris (Iris ensata)

 - Oregon iris (Iris tenax)